linyimin-bupt/shell-learning/docs/Part-3-Beyond-the-Basic/Chapter-9-Loops.md

 [Example simple for loops](../../scripts/Part-3-Beyond-the-Basic/simple-for-loops.sh)

+[Example for loop with two parameters in each [list] element](../../scripts/Part-3-Beyond-the-Basic/two-parameters-in-each-elements.sh)

 - while

 This construct tests for a condition as the top of a loop, and keeps looping as long as that condition is true(return a 0 exit status).In contrast to a `for loop`, a `while loop` finds use in situations where the number of loop repetitions is not known beforehand.